 We all want to help the planet in any way possible.
 The problem?
 Many of us are lazy and think that making any amount of serious, positive change to our environment is time-consuming, expensive and altogether difficult.
 However, we couldn’t be more wrong.
 There are countless ways to give your home a more green environment.
 You just need to implement a few changes, which are easy, affordable and quick.

 Solar power is one of the fastest growing areas of renewable energy.
 Solar Magazine highlights just some of the many ways that solar power is effectively fuelling the world around us.
 On a global, industrial scale and right down to individual use.
 Every little will help.
 Consider having solar panels installed on your roof.
 This will make you self-sufficient, and any excess energy that you do not use can be sold back to energy firms.
 It’s a win-win situation.
 You save the planet and receive cheap, efficient energy all at the same time.

 One of the biggest contributors to greenhouse gases is factory farmed cows, who release large quantities of methane into the air.
 This is detrimental to our planet.
 Over farming is truly devastating the Earth.
 How can you help?
 By switching to a meat-free diet.
 This reduces overall demand for meat and consequently results in fewer animals being bred for our consumption.
 This is a simple change that any household can make, as it is possible for us to live a healthy, balanced vegetarian or vegan lifestyle.

 Recycling is easy and keeps unnecessary waste out of landfills.
 It’s easy.
 Just invest in recycling bins that have separate compartments for paper, plastic, tins, food waste and general waste.
 Paper, plastic, and tins can generally all be recycled, going to better use elsewhere.
 Food waste can be composted and is generally biodegradable.
 It can then be used as fertilizer for plants, promoting the new cycle of life.

-Reduce Water Usage
+4. Reduce Water Usage

 Turn the taps off when you’re cleaning your teeth.
 Have showers instead of baths and use eco-friendly widgets to reduce the water flow.
-It may save a small amount, but if everybody did this, the planet would greatly benefit.
+It may help in a small amount of water savings, but if everybody did this, the planet would greatly benefit.

-Insulate Your Home
+5. Insulate Your Home